Adunni Ade: Career

-Adunni Ade worked in the housing and insurance sectors in the United States before switching to the entertainment industry.
+Adunni Ade worked in the housing and insurance sectors in the United States before making a career change to become an entertainer.
 Adunni ventured into fashion modeling and was featured in America's Next Top Model.
 After moving back to Nigeria, she landed her first Nollywood role when she acted in the Yoruba language film "You or I" in 2013.

 Her short video comedy skit "Date Gone Bad", which was released on YouTube in 2014, recorded more than 170,000 hits.

-She has also featured in several other Nollywood movies in both English and Yoruba languages, including some music videos for Sound Sultan and Ice Prince.
+As at the time of writing this, Adunni has featured in over 250 Nollywood movies in both English and Yoruba languages.

-In 2021 Adunni Ade ventured into Film production with her Film production company Lou-Ellen Clara Company Limited and debuted her first film as an executive producer SOÓLÈ featuring top actors in the country such as Sola Sobowale, Femi Jacobs, Meg Otanwa, Shawn Faqua, Lateef Dimeji.
-The movie was Directed by Kayode Kasum.
-Soólè hit the cinemas November 26, 2021 and grossed 10.2million naira in its opening weekend and 16 million naira in its opening week.
-After 9 weeks in the cinemas, soólè hit 51 million naira in the box office making it top 10 Nollywood movies in cinemas for 2021.
+In 2021, Adunni Ade ventured into Film production with her Film production company Lou-Ellen Clara Company Limited and debuted her first film as an executive producer SOÓLÈ featuring A-list actors in the country such as Sola Sobowale, Femi Jacobs, Meg Otanwa, Shawn Faqua, Lateef Dimeji.
+The movie was directed by Kayode Kasum.
+Soólè hit the cinemas November 26, 2021, and grossed 10.2million naira in its opening weekend and 16 million naira in its opening week.
+After 9 weeks in the cinemas, soólè hit over 51 million naira in the box office making it top 10 Nollywood movies in cinemas for 2021.
+SOÓLÈ received in 2022 an AMVCA (Africa Magic Viewer's Choice Award) nomination for Best Actor in a comedy for Shawn Faqua.

 She also received her first Yoruba Award for Best Yoruba Actress for the 5th Edition of Cool Wealth awards.

 She received a Stella Award from the Nigerian Institute of Journalism for her efforts in promoting the Nigerian culture.

 In 2017, Adunni Ade became the brand ambassador for OUD Majestic.